 WRRH 304 Hidden Writing: Journals, Diaries, and Notebooks as Creative Discourse

-Please note: DAN 900-level courses require prior dance department approval to count as WMST credits
+Note: DAN 900-level courses require prior dance department approval to count as WMST credits.

 ANTH 209 Gender in Prehistory

 ANTH 296 African Cultures

 ANTH 341 Making Babies: Anthropology of Reproductive Technologies

 BIDS 280 Women’s Narratives of Wealth and Power